Nowosad/geostat18-links/README.md

 - [The blockCV package creates spatially or environmentally separated training and testing folds for cross-validation to provide a robust error estimation in spatially structured environments](https://github.com/rvalavi/blockCV)
 - [A nice toolbox based on R and GRASS GIS for mapping and modeling invasive species through remote sensing (LiDAR and Hyperspectral)](http://diarsproject.github.io/DIARS/HomeDIARS.html)
+- To handle large polygons and compute with larger stacks of rasters use: (a) [fasterize](https://cran.r-project.org/web/packages/fasterize/vignettes/using-fasterize.html), and (b) [tabularaster](https://www.rdocumentation.org/packages/tabularaster/versions/0.5.0).